agude/agude.github.io/_drafts/2019-12-30-getting_things_done.md

 and in my brain which meant I had to check multiple places when I had an opening in my schedule to complete a task.
-I decided the one place to track tasks would be [Trello][trello] because adding and arranging tasks is easy, it supports my computer and phone, and has enough power-ups that I can customize my workflow.
+I decided the one place to track tasks would be [Trello][trello] because adding and arranging tasks is easy, it supports my computer and phone, and has enough [power-ups](#useful-power-ups) that I can use to customize my workflow.

 [trello]: https://trello.com/